Mor-analyze/Logistics-Operations---Route-Profitability-Analysis/README.md

 Profit was calculated using the following formula:
 Profit = Revenue − Fuel Cost − Maintenance Cost
 Then, routes were ranked using a window function based on total profit.
+Maintenance costs were allocated proportionally based on miles driven by each truck per route, which provides a more realistic cost distribution compared to flat allocation.

 SQL code:
 ```sql